 The American Express Platinum Credit Card is one such card.
-The first year annual fee is waived, so you get to enjoy all the dining privileges under the Love Dining programme.
+One of the best reasons to get the American Express Platinum Credit Card is the Love Dining programme.
 The dining programme entitles you to up to 50% off some of Singapore’s finest restaurants in hotels and beyond.
 If you’re a foodie and can afford these experiences, you’ll find making back your annual fee a breeze.

 When you first sign up for the American Express Platinum Credit Card, you’ll also get a set of vouchers to get discounted room rates at the Swissotel and Fairmont, complimentary room upgrades, as well as more 50% off dining vouchers.
 These vouchers won’t be sent to you again if you choose not to pay the S$321 annual fee after the first year.

 American Express Singapore Airlines KrisFlyer Ascend Card:

-Another card from American Express that used to have an attractive renewal voucher is the Singapore Airlines KrisFlyer Ascend Card.
-If you pay the annual fee after the first year, you’ll receive a complimentary night’s stay with Hilton Properties in Asia Pacific, and 4 free passes to participating SATS Premier and Plaza Premium Lounge.
+Another card from American Express that gives you an incentive to pay the annual fee is the Singapore Airlines KrisFlyer Ascend Card.
+When you pay the annual fee upon sign up, you’ll get benefits such as a complimentary night’s stay with Hilton Properties in Asia Pacific, and 4 free passes to participating SATS Premier and Plaza Premium Lounge.

 3. When there are amazing welcome gifts